Evergreen Park-Mayfield Residential Parking Permits

 How much are resident permits?

-- Residents are eligible for one Annual Resident Parking Permit Sticker free-of-charge and up to two additional for $50 each.
-These permits are vehicle-specific and cannot be transferred.
+- Residents are eligible for one permit free of charge and up to three additional for $50 each for their personal vehicles.
+These permits are vehicle-specific decals.

 I'm a resident.
 Why do I need to pay for a permit?